Fees & Rebates for Counselling

 Eligible clients with a psychiatrist referral or MHCP issued by a GP will be entitled to claim Medicare rebates with our psychologists as follows:

-- up to 10 individual sessions claimable per calendar year.
+- up to 20 sessions claimable per calendar year.

 At the end of your appointment, you will be invoiced the full session fee.
 At the same time, your Medicare rebate can be claimed, and Medicare will deposit the corresponding rebate into your nominated bank account.